 In January 2019, LW Theatres embarked on its most ambitious and exciting project to date – a £60 million refurbishment project to restore the historic Theatre Royal Drury Lane to its former 1812 glory.

 Steeped in almost unrivalled theatre history over a phenomenal life that dates back to 1663, the Theatre Royal Drury Lane’s enormous list of past performers and productions reads like a who’s-who of theatrical royalty.
 Providing entertainment for the masses as well as every monarch since the Restoration, it’s a true institution – but one that has never been afraid of innovating with the times.

 The final performance of musical 42nd Street took place on January 5 2019, and the Grade One listed theatre is now closed for restoration.
 The plans will not only see it restored to its original splendour but re-imagined for the 21stCentury.
-An incredible production of Disney’s Frozen The Musical will re-open the Theatre Royal Drury Lane in Autumn 2020.
+An incredible production of Disney’s Frozen The Musical will open at the Theatre Royal Drury Lane in April 2021.

 The ambitious plans not only pay great attention to retaining the building’s original features but are as much about its future as its past.
 When it re-opens, front of house facilities will be open to the public all day.
 It will include new bars, restaurants, and an afternoon tea, so the building can be enjoyed by everyone and not just those headed to the theatre.